Example Of A Symbol In Poetry

 • The Sea: Often symbolizes the unconscious, the mysterious, or the powerful forces of nature.
 In many poems, the vastness and untamed nature of the sea mirror the complexities of human emotions and experiences.
 Consider the boundless and often unpredictable nature of the sea as a reflection of human life itself.

 • Trees: Trees can represent growth, strength, wisdom, or longevity.
-However, a barren or dying tree might symbolize decay, loss, or death.
+Still, a barren or dying tree might symbolize decay, loss, or death.
 The type of tree also holds symbolic weight; an oak, for instance, evokes strength and resilience, while a willow might suggest sadness and melancholy.

 • Sunrise/Sunset: These transitions symbolize new beginnings and endings, respectively, reflecting the cyclical nature of life and death.